NiklasPfister/adaXT/docs/user_guide/installation.md

 ## Modifying the project and building it locally

-Simple extensions such as adding a custom criteria or predict class can easily achieved without any modifications to the base package, as described [here](/docs/user_guide/creatingCriteria.md) and [here](/docs/user_guide/creatingCriteria.md).
+Simple extensions such as adding a custom criteria or predict class can be easily done without any modifications to the base package, as described [here](/docs/user_guide/creatingCriteria.md) and [here](/docs/user_guide/creatingCriteria.md).
 However, more involved changes may require changing some of the inner workings of the package.
 As it is one of the